How Israelis Probe Their Failings

 I. Where Israel’s Commissions Come From and How They Work

 One of Israel’s many legal inheritances from British rule, commissions of inquiry trace their origins to a 1921 ordinance in the Mandate for Palestine, the British regime that administered the territory for nearly three decades.
-Of the nine commissions the British set up under this decree, five had the same cause—Arab violence—the same ambition—to resolve the conflict between Arabs and Jews—and the same fate—total irrelevance.
+Of the many commissions Britain set up during this period, nearly half had the same cause—Arab violence—the same ambition—to reduce or resolve the conflict between Arabs and Jews—and the same fate—total irrelevance.
 In fact, it was one of these commissions—the 1937 Peel Commission—that proposed the first incarnation of a two-state solution.
 Then—as in 1947, 2000, and 2008—this compromise formula was accepted by one side and rejected by the other.

 Given the futility of these investigative bodies, Britain’s overfondness for them, and the Zionist movement’s grudge against His Majesty’s Government for turning from a supporter to a saboteur of Jewish statehood, Israel might have been expected in its early years to do away with commissions or resort to them less often.
 As it turned out, the opposite happened: if the British had a predilection for commissions of inquiry, the Israelis proved to have a mania for them.
 In the first two decades of Israeli statehood, no fewer than 86 commissions of inquiry were appointed, according to the tally of Israeli jurist Avigdor Klagsbald.

 Excess was not the only problem with these bodies.
-The 1921 British ordinance offered little guidance on the appointment and operation of commissions, with the result that Israel’s early haphazard commissions varied widely in their powers, composition, operation, and independence.
+The 1921 British ordinance offered little guidance that remained relevant, with the result that Israel’s early haphazard commissions varied widely in their powers, composition, operation, and independence.
 This ad-hocery typified the general culture of improvisation in a country whose declaration of independence promised a constitution within five months but whose politicians could never agree to adopt one.
 In any case, nothing showed more clearly that commissions stood in need of reform than the 1954 Lavon Affair, a botched false-flag operation in Egypt orchestrated by Israeli intelligence and carried out by a local Jewish spy ring.
 For the rest of the decade and into the early sixties, commissions of various kinds, each different from the next, investigated this one fiasco, but they produced more questions than answers and more conflict than catharsis.

 The solution was the 1968 State Commission of Inquiry Law.
 This statute rescued Israel from the commission chaos, establishing and regulating the country’s most authoritative and most independent and most esteemed investigative body, the state commission of inquiry.
 These panels, their creation authorized by the cabinet and their composition determined by the president of the Supreme Court, probe “matter[s] of vital importance to the public.”
 In investigating such matters, it is the business of a state commission of inquiry to determine what happened, why it happened, and how to keep it from happening again.